 Simulation training has been shown to improve many aspects of medical training.
 One Harvard study found that simulation training plus standard training of internal medicine interns improved procedural protocol adherence during central venous catheter placement as compared to standard training alone (p=0.024)[12].
 Furthermore, another study from McGill University has shown that simulation-based training leads long term knowledge retention as compared to control training methods[13].
 In this study, trainees’ knowledge of electrosurgical safety was assessed immediately after the intervention and at 3 months and 1 year.
 Following the intervention with electrosurgical simulation the intervention group had higher scores compared to controls at all measured time points: immediately (89% vs. 83%, p=0.02), 3 months (77% vs. 60%, p<0.01) and 1 year after curriculum (70% vs. 60%, p=0.02).
 These studies and many more have shown that simulation training is a beneficial tool for allowing trainees to gain both technical and team-base d interpersonal competencies, and to retain them for a greater period of time, which can lead to improved patient safety in clinical settings (Figure 1).
 Of interest, one study found that when simulation learning was incorporated into nursing school training, students performed better on Objective Simulated Clinical Exams, although they did not feel more confident in their technical ability[14].
 Scores in the intervention group were significantly higher than a control group (p<0.001).
 The fact that confidence in performing procedural skills did not improve may suggest a need for continued repetitive instruction, even when tools like simulation learning are employed.

 In addition to simulation training, e-learning has been shown to be an effective supplemental tool in medical education.
 E-learning is defined as the use of internet-based resources in education.
 These resources may include online patient cases, digital anatomic modeling, online tutorials, standardized educational videos that can assist in teaching a standardized curriculum to a large group of trainees, among other modalities.
 A 2016 systematic review identified e-learning as a beneficial tool in orthopedic surgery training for improving outcomes such as preparedness for clinical procedures, performance in clinical skills and self assessment of clinical abilities[15].

+Although these technologies have the ability to dramatically improve the way medical education is performed, they have some limitations.
+First, tools such as simulation centers can be extremely costly which may be prohibitive for many hospitals and medical schools to implement, especially in developing countries.
+Additionally, simulation technology has shortcomings including that simulated experiences may lack the feel of an authentic human interaction with a patient in a clinical setting.
+In this way, preprogrammed conversations may appear sterile to students and do not expose the student the messiness and variation of real life encounters.

 The use of simulation training, and e-learning have been well studied in surgical settings.
 These advances have improved outcomes like team communication, preparedness for clinical training, and patient safety.
 In the future, these modalities should be further incorporated into medical training at an earlier stage, such as during clinical years of undergraduate medical education.
 In so doing, we can hope to improve team communication and clinical skills from the onset of medical training, leading to further reduction in harm to patients.
 These modalities have and will continue to shape the new landscape of medical education in the 21st century and beyond, and have immense power to produce more competent physicians and interdisciplinary medical professionals.